AB 1562: Elections: precinct board members.

 Enacted

 Existing law requires a county elections official to divide each jurisdiction within the county into precincts and to appoint a precinct board for each precinct at least 29 days before an election within the jurisdiction.
-Any voter may apply to the county elections official to serve for appointment as a precinct board member.
+Any voter may apply to the county elections official for appointment as a precinct board member.